jayzheng98/jayzheng98.github.io/_notes/ArangoDB.md

 # Create Graphs
 <hr>

 **1.** In ArngoDB we can directly construct a graph to **view** the whole structure of our knowleges.
-Notice that this is only a **viewing tool**, all the collections in a database are already a comprehensive graph
+Notice that this is only a **visual tool**, all the collections in a database are already a comprehensive graph
  - *The **abstract structure** of all POCA analysis results is shown below:*

 <div align="center"> <img alt="arango8" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/arango8.png?raw=true" width="350px"> </div>